What is the plate method?

 The plate method can help people with weight management by controlling portion size, and it can also help with managing carbohydrate intake.

-Start with a regular dinner plate, and fill half the plate with non-starchy vegetables.
+- Fill the largest section (1/2 of the plate) with non-starchy vegetables.
 Non-starchy vegetables include most vegetables except potatoes, peas, corn and winter squash.
+This article has many examples of great vegetables to include on your plate.

 Finally, round out the meal with a low-fat milk serving such as a glass of low-fat milk or a light yoghurt, plus a fruit serving.